Register a Company

 It is important to have a range of legal documents for your business signed before you start trading.

-If you need additional legal documents or advice you can do so from a range of online legal providers.
+If you need additional legal documents or advice, you can find these services offered by a range of online legal providers.

-With an alterations business, a mix of hard copy and online advertising can help you find customers.
+With an alterations business, a mix of physical advertising and online advertising can help you find customers.

 |Alteration type||Item||Price to charge|